stuporglue/ged2json/README.md

-        refplace    : A reference set of coordinates for the earliest known geocoded place for the ancestor husb  	    : [An array of person IDs], wife        : [An array of person IDs], children    : {A child object},
+        refplace    : A reference set of coordinates for the earliest known geocoded place for the ancestor husb  	    : [An array of person IDs], wife        : [An array of person IDs], mothers     : [An array of wive IDs who claim this individual as a child], fathers     : [An array of husband IDs who claim this individual as a child], children    : {A child object},
         parents     : [An array of parent IDs], events      : [An array of event objects]